phelipetls/seriesbr/README.md

 ## Features<a id="sec-1-4" name="sec-1-4"></a>

-Once downloaded, you will be able to enjoy these features:

 -   Get multiple time series with `get_series`.
 -   Search in a given database with `search`.
 -   Get metadata with `get_metadata`.

-Let's see how this is done.

 ## Banco Central do Brasil<a id="banco-central-do-brasil" name="banco-central-do-brasil"></a>